 Best blocks for 1-year-olds

-This classic toy is always a favorite among babies thanks to its fun sounds and ease of use.
+This classic Fisher Price toy is always a favorite among babies, thanks to its fun sounds and ease of use.
 It's perfect for new walkers who need extra practice!

 The classic wagon is a perfect pull toy that will last for years to come.

-These cuddly friends are perfect bedtime companions, and better yet, each doll sold provides 10 meals to children in need.
+These cuddly friends are perfect bedtime companions, and better yet, it comes with a carrying case for storage.